 A notice period is considered the length of time that an employee or employer must give to end employment.
 The FWO website has a handy calculator that can be used to calculate notice and redundancy notice periods and pay.
 This involves both dismissals and resignations.

-In order to end an employee’s employment (such as firing or terminating), an employer must give written notice of their last day of employment.
+To end an employee’s employment (such as firing or terminating), part of your employer obligation is that you must give written notice of their last day of employment.
 They can either deliver this personally, employee’s last known address, or send it by pre-paid post to the employee’s last known address.
 Employees do not need to give notice in writing and can be given verbally!

-If an employee’s employment is ended whilst on probation, they still must be paid out notice based on their length of service.
+If an employee’s employment is ended while on probation, they still must be paid out notice based on their length of service.

 PERSONAL CARERS LEAVE AND COMPASSIONATE LEAVE

 Employees are entitled to take time off to help deal with personal illness, caring responsibilities and family emergencies.
 This can either be paid or unpaid carer’s leave.
 Click here for more information.